gussamer/lfot/README.md

 1. Build package.xml files for default user name

-    Default
+- Default

     ```bash
     lfot meta fest
     ```

-    Include only types defined in comma separated list
+- Include only types defined in comma separated list

     ```bash
     lfot meta fest -i ApexClass,ApexPage
     ```

-    Include all types except the types defined in comma separated list
+- Include all types except the types defined in comma separated list

     ```bash
     lfot meta fest -e Settings,Profile
     ```

-    Include all types except the types in folders *note this is redundent until types in folders are supported as they are not as yet
+- Include all types except the types in folders, note this is redundent until types in folders are supported which they are not yet

     ```bash
     lfot meta fest -n
+    ```

+- Specifiy the location and name of package.xml

+    ```bash
+    lfot meta fest -f ./manifest/package.xml
     ```